If you are currently rough sleeping in Bradford

 Our Starter Pack service supports people moving from hostels or the streets into their own accommodation, providing bedding and essential household items to get them on their feet.

-We can also sometimes support people with small grants toward larger household items (eg. white goods, curtains, carpets) up to a value of £120 through the Acts435 programme.
+We can also sometimes support people with crowd-funded donations toward larger household items (eg. white goods, curtains, carpets) up to a value of £150 through the Acts435 programme.

 For both of these services, please use our online referral form.